quist00/carpentries.org/_posts/2022/05/2022-05-04-workbench-beta.md

 lesson.
 For some Maintainers, this may be wanting to write block quotes instead of fenced divs, for others this may be wanting to work from the `gh-pages` branch instead of `main`.
-This is why we have the pre-beta stage of the beta phase where the workbench exists as a sandbox so that Maintainers can practise using it without worrying about doing any permanent damage.
+This is why we have the pre-beta stage of the beta phase where the Workbench exists as a sandbox so that Maintainers can practise using it without worrying about affecting the lessons taught in our workshops.

 ### The Weight of History